William Seager (businessman): Life

 He lived at Croft-Y-Bwla, near Monmouth and served as High Sheriff of Monmouthshire in 1932.

-During the Second World War, all the company's ships except the Campus were lost by enemy action.
+During the Second World War, all the company's ships except the Campus were lost to enemy action.
 Seager died in March 1941.

 Family

 William Henry Seager was the son of William and Mary Jane Seager, originally of Ilfracombe.
 He married Margaret Annie Elliot in Cardiff in 1890.
 His sons John Elliot Seager and Leighton Seager (granted a peerage as Baron Leighton of St Mellons in 1962) were also leading Cardiff business men.